davinnovation/awesome-industrie_4.0/README.md

 1. Flexibility of Product Design
 2. Flexibility of Manufacturing Machine
-3. Flexibility of Manufacturing Line
+3. Flexibility of Manufacturing Process
 4. Flexibility of Manufacturing Share
 5. Flexibility of Collaboration